dstuessy/scrollb/README.md

 * **"selector"** represents the css selector for the element to which the scrollbar should be attached.
 * **"duringScroll"** represents the function to be executed when the scrollbar starts scrolling.
 This is executed on mousedown of the scroll bar element.
 * **"endScroll"** represents the function to be executed when the scrollbar stops scrolling.
 This is executed on mouseup of the window object.

+###Notes on CSS.

+By default the scrollbar has none.
+This means it won't necessarily be visible.
+To reverse this, add your own in a '.css' file or 'style' element.